curtiszimmerman/node-api-template/README.md

 node-api-template
 =================

-This repository is an extensible, HTTP-based, RESTful, JSON API template using only Node.js built-in modules.
+This repository is an extensible, HTTP-based, RESTful, JSON API template.
+It optionally uses Redis for connection logging.